Skip to main content

 The 35 lb maximum means most babies outgrow it as a car seat between 12 and 18 months.
 At that point you need a convertible car seat (a significant additional purchase) and a separate stroller if you have not already bought one.
 The total cost of the Doona+ system over the first 18 months is higher than it initially appears when you factor in these follow-on purchases.

-What it costs: around $700 on Amazon US.
+Where it sits: a premium price on Amazon US.
 Includes the Doona+ car seat with integrated stroller frame and base.

 Get the Doona+ on Amazon ->